Automated External Defibrillators are commonly known as AEDs. You’ve probably heard a lot about these devices over the past few years.

 The stories and statistics don’t lie.
 If an employee or customer at your company has a heart attack, they’re much more likely to survive if treated quickly with an AED.
 In fact, when you provide CPR and use an AED before EMS arrives, 40 percent of victims survive.
 Compare that to the national average of just 10 percent.

 American Airlines recently celebrated the fact that they saved 76 people in just the first 10 years since installing AEDs on their airplanes.
 That converts to an overall survival rate of 63 percent.
-Chicago O’Hare has a survival rate of 64 percent when their AEDs have been used, and some casinos report rates as high as 70 percent.
+Chicago O’Hare has a survival rate of 64 percent when their AEDs are used, and some casinos report rates as high as 70 percent.

 Why should your workplace have an AED?